 Be sure to turn over your flower petals and note the difference in shading and texture between the top and bottom surfaces.
-In the red petal puddle here, we laid rose petals facing upwards, creating a velvety sheen across their surface.
+In the red Petal Puddle here, we laid rose petals facing upward, creating a velvety sheen across their surface.
 Nasturtium leaves provided contrast, both in their color and in their flat, dull texture.

 How to Make Petal Puddles

 Once you’ve finished the layering, remove the hoops.

 Use leaves that lay flat, such as nasturtium, maple, gingko, birch, eucalyptus, and jade.